Exynos: 2016–2020: Mongoose Era

 After a three-year design cycle, SARC's first custom CPU core called the M1 was released in the Exynos 8890 in 2016.
 In 2017 the San Jose Advanced Computing Lab (ACL) was opened to continue custom GPU IP development.
 In the same year, Samsung announced Exynos M2, a minor revision of Exynos M1.

 In Hot Chips 2018, Samsung announced a new custom core named Exynos M3, codenamed Meerkat.
 M3 has widened decoder width from 4-wide to 6-wide, and introduced L3 cache structure.
 Also, it achieved over 50% IPC increase versus Exynos M1 and M2.
 SPEC2006 benchmark result showed that it has performance advantage comparing with counterparts of Snapdragon 845 (Cortex-A75) at their respective peak clock speed, and by lowering the clock speed to 1.79 GHz it matched the power efficiency versus Cortex-A75 of Snapdragon 845.
 However, Samsung Galaxy S9 with Exynos 9810 was criticized in early period of their release due to the poor CPU core scheduler settings.

 In 2019, Samsung revealed Exynos 9820 with fourth-generation custom core named Exynos M4 (Cheetah).
-It has been manufactured on Samsung 8nm LPP process.
+It has been manufactured on Samsung 8 nm LPP process.
 Unlike the past flagship Exynos series with 4+4 dual-cluster settings, Exynos 9820 implemented 2+2+4 core cluster configurations.
 Benchmark result presented that Exynos 9820 had performance parity but worse efficiency over Snapdragon 855.
-Later, Samsung announced Exynos 9825, a revised SoC manufactured on their first 7nm manufacturing process named 7LPE.
+Later, Samsung announced Exynos 9825, a revised SoC manufactured on their first 7 nm manufacturing process named 7LPE.
 Exynos 9825 came equipped with Samsung Galaxy Note10 series and Samsung Galaxy F62/M62.

 In 2020, Samsung released last Mongoose-based SoC, named Exynos 990.
 Exynos 990 came with their fifth-generation custom core (Exynos M5) codenamed Lion.
 However, M5 showed less performance and worse power efficiency against Cortex-A77 of Snapdragon 865.

 On 1 October 2019, rumors emerged that Samsung had laid off their custom CPU core teams at SARC.
 On 1 November 2019, Samsung filed a WARN letter with the Texas Workforce Commission, notifying of upcoming layoffs of their SARC CPU team and termination of their custom CPU core development.
 SARC and ACL will still continue development of custom SoC, AI, and GPU.